comportnx/compack-mods/README.md

 ### Fast Pulping

-`Pulping corpses is 20x faster`
+`Pulping corpses is much faster`

 This mod has the effect of making pulping zombie corpses much faster, though special tools (prying etc) are still needed for larger corpses.

 ---

-### Smaller Fungal Blooms
+### Reduced Fungal Radius

 `Fungal bloom spawn radius reduced`

-This mod reduces the distance fungals can spawn from a fungal bloom considerably, shrinking the area of the overmap they dominate.
+This mod keeps fungal monsters much closer to their blooms, shrinking the area of the overmap they dominate.